dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  I do not agree with what you have to say, but I'll defend to the death your right to say it.
+  If you have no respect for your own values how can you be worthy of respect from others.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1440 days)